dooa-ansari/tuc-planspiel/README.md

 **Note:** Please use appropriate installation guides provided by the software providers based on your OS requirements

-### API Documentation
+## API Documentation

-Api documentation can be access through this [LINK](https://documenter.getpostman.com/view/31802738/2sA2xb7vjD)
+Swagger Api documentation can be access through this [LINK](https://documenter.getpostman.com/view/31802738/2sA2xb7vjD)

 # Installation